justincastilla/elastic-property-mcp/README.md

 The query combines a semantic_text query with the above filtering.
 More information on the `semantic_text` field type may be found [here](https://www.elastic.co/docs/reference/elasticsearch/mapping-reference/semantic-text).

+### Google Maps Geocoding
+This MCP server uses the Google Maps Geocoding service, which returns a Latitude and Longitude coordinate pair when a natural langauge location is submitted.
+This is helpful for creating geolocation searches, such as properties within 5 miles of a city, or when a user submits a city name without coordinates.
+A Google Maps API Key is required for this service and may be obtained [here](https://cloud.google.com/looker/docs/studio/add-a-google-maps-api-key).

 ### Workflow
 1. The user sends a search request via Claude Desktop.
 2. The server normalizes parameters and renders the search template.